-Freshmen, four times a week, second and third terms.
+Freshmen, three times a week, second half of year.

 MATHEMATICS C.-Analytic Geometry.
 The subject is developed systematically from the location of points by Cartesian and Polar co-ordinates through the straight line, circle, conic sections and higher plane curves.
 Emphasis is given to the analytic method and to the interdependence of the earlier branches of Mathematics.